ChrisChoi314/chrischoi314.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am a 1st-year PhD student studying Physics at [Carnegie Mellon University](https://www.cmu.edu/), which I started in the fall of 2023.
-I graduated from CMU with a Bachelors in Physics and a minor in Math in 2024.
+I am a 1st-year PhD student studying Physics at [Carnegie Mellon University](https://www.cmu.edu/), specifically the field of Theoretical Cosmology.
+I graduated from CMU with a Bachelors of Science in Physics and a minor in Math in 2024.
 I am currently advised by Prof. [Tina Kahniashvili](https://www.cmu.edu/physics/people/faculty/kahniashvili.html).

 ## Background

- I am originally from South Korea, and grew up in New York City.
+ I am originally from South Korea, and grew up mostly in Queens, NYC.
 My parents are from [Jeollabuk-do](https://en.wikipedia.org/wiki/North_Jeolla_Province), but I myself was born in Seoul.
+We moved to Los Angeles when I was about 7 months old, and then to NYC when I was around 5.
+Since 2020, I have been living in Pittsburgh, PA, where I will continue to call my home for the foreseeable future.

 ## General Interests

-I enjoy reading hard sci-fi novels and short stories, such as those by Greg Egan, Liu Cixin, Neal Stephenson, and Peter Watts.
-You can check out my [Goodreads account](https://www.goodreads.com/user/show/86513877-chris-choi).
-I also love listening to music, especially the genre of prog rock and prog metal.
-I really enjoy retro prog rock from Sweden, with bands such as Moon Safari, A.C.T., Kaipa, Karmakanic, The Flower Kings, and Brighteye Brison.
+I enjoy reading hard sci-fi novels and short stories, such as those by Greg Egan, Liu Cixin, and Peter Watts, to name a few.
+You can check out my [Goodreads account](https://www.goodreads.com/user/show/86513877-chris-choi), where I update my catalogue and occasionally post reviews about sci-fi novels.
+I also love listening to music, especially the genre of prog rock and prog metal (about a 70%-30% split respectively).
+Specifically, I really enjoy retro prog rock from Sweden, with bands such as Moon Safari, A.C.T., Kaipa, Karmakanic, The Flower Kings, and Brighteye Brison.
 I also enjoy consuming anime in my free time.
 I am also competitive speedcuber, with a focus on FTO (Face-Turning Octahedron).
 I also enjoy drawing in my spare time.
 My portfolio can be found on my [art instagram](https://www.instagram.com/sophonicai/).

 ## Research Interests